Tzintzun444/pswrd_entropy_gen/pswrd_entropy_gen/README.md

 ## Characteristics

-Class 'Generator' creates a password based on the length provided, it receives as a parameter the required length of the password, then it creates the password and will return 3 values: First, the 'generated_password', which is the password that was created.
+Class 'Generator' creates a password based on the length provided, it receives as a parameter the required length
+\(integer)of the password, then it creates the password and will return 3 variables: First, the 'generated_password', which is the password that was created.
 Second, the 'entropy_of_password' as its name says, it is the entropy related to the password.
 And finally, the 'decryption_password_time' that is the time required to crack the password by brute force attack \(theoretically).

 ```python
 class Generator: